Zimbra-Community/mailing-lists/milter/README.md

 For Ubuntu 16.04:

      wget https://raw.githubusercontent.com/Zimbra-Community/mailing-lists/master/milter/etc/daemon.ini -O /etc/supervisor/conf.d/zimbra_mailinglists_milter.conf

-This is a Python3 fix for libmilter.py.
-It can be skipped if a version > 1.0.4 is pushed at https://pypi.org/project/pymilter/.

-     wget https://raw.githubusercontent.com/Zimbra-Community/mailing-lists/master/milter/libmilter.py -O /opt/zimbra_mailinglists_milter/libmilter.py

 Then use your favorite editor (nano/vim) and open `/opt/zimbra_mailinglists_milter/zimbra_mailinglists_milter.py` look under `def eob(self , cmdDict)` and change the script to fit your needs.
 Please be aware that the indentation level of the statements is significant to Python.